What is drinking colloidal silver?

 There remains a need for consensus over the allowable and safe use of nanoparticles, including nanosilver.
 The Benefits and Risks need to be studied more closely.
 Although documented Side Effects of Colloidal Silver shows it is unlikely to cause serious issues to health.
 Although Argyria may impact an affected person’s self-esteem.

 Consumer goods manufacturers are lining their products with silver nanoparticles to prevent body odor or extend the shelf life of processed foods.
 Consumers are unaware it may already be their your socks, shirt, pillow,washing machine, and food packaging.

 What Is Colloidal Silver Used for in Humans?

-Silver nanoparticles have a strong Antibacterial Effect.
+Silver nanoparticles have a strong (Censored by FDA) effect.
 These are used to decrease the risk of post-transplantation surgical infections.
 Transplanted devices are lined with silver on the surface to prevent the formation of biofilm which is a common cause of surgical site infection.

 Another widely accepted medical use of nanosilver particles is its topical use on wounds and burns.
 It’s not uncommon to find bandages already lined with nanosilver.
 It helps speed up healing of damaged skin.

 Colloidal Silver What Is It Good for as a Supplement?

 Colloidal silver is taken as a supplement for enhanced immune support.
 Although, the mechanism remains poorly understood and explained.